Are Sippy Cups “Bad?”

 For optimal oral motor development, we want to encourage sucking and swallowing patterns where muscle use (cheeks, lips, jaw, tongue) is balanced, the tongue can learn to elevate and retract while sucking and swallowing, and lips can rest gently on the spout or straw while sucking.
 “Sippy” cups often have a longer bottle-like spout, have a valve that makes it more difficult to suck from, and/or have lids, tops, or spouts that require biting to suck (miracle 360 cups, we are looking at you!).

 Overall, these are not recommended for frequent, daily use, as they do not support maturing oral development.
-While we can’t say that the use of sippy cups CAUSES speech delays, we also can’t say that they support oral development.
-If we know that there are cups out there that don’t do the best for children from an oral development standpoint, let’s try our best to minimally use them or avoid them all-together!
+While we can’t say that the use of sippy cups CAUSES speech delays, we also can’t say that they support oral development (more on this in the next section).
+So, if we know that there are cups out there that don’t do the best for children from an oral development standpoint, let’s try our best to minimally use them or avoid them all-together!

 As oral motor and feeding specialists, we often encourage parents to “skip the sippy” and stick to straws and open cups that will encourage better sucking and swallowing.
-But, it is important to note that if your baby is struggling to use open cups or straw cups easily and it is impacting hydration or causing constipation, they may need to use a cup that is more bottle-like to help bridge the transition away from a bottle and maintain fluid intake- and that cup is usually a spouted sippy cup.
+But, it is important to note that if your baby is struggling to use open cups or straw cups easily and it is impacting hydration or causing constipation, they may need to use a cup that is more bottle-like to help bridge the transition away from a bottle and maintain fluid intake.
+And, yep, you guessed it- that cup is usually a spouted sippy cup.
 Short-term use of a sippy cup may help your child get to straw drinking!
 While we want to avoid it if we can, we also recognize the need for these types of cups, and aim to only use them for the short-term!

 If baby needs a sippy cup…